iobroker-community-adapters/ioBroker.openknx/README.md

 	val:    value,
 	ack:    true|false,                         // optional, should be false by convention
 	ts:     timestampMS,                        // optional, default - now
-	q:      qualityAsNumber,                    // optional, set it to value 0x10 to trigger a bus read to this object, given StateValue is ignored
+	q:      qualityAsNumber,                    // optional, set it to value 0x10 to trigger a bus group value read to this object, given StateValue is ignored
 	from:   origin,                             // optional, default - this adapter
-	c:      comment,                            // optional, set it to value GroupValue_Read to trigger a bus read to this object, given StateValue is ignored
+	c:      comment,                            // optional, set it to value GroupValue_Read to trigger a bus group value read to this object, given StateValue is ignored
 	expire: expireInSeconds                     // optional, default - 0
 	lc:     timestampMS                         // optional, default - calculated value },